yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 ## Grid Deployment

-Under {{<GigaSpaces Root>\Examples\ProcessingUnit}}, there are two directories: {{Feeder}} and {{Processor}}.
-These contain the two Processing Unit projects, and in each of these directories there is a {{Deployment\DataFeeder}} and {{Deplotmeny\DataProcessor}} directories correspondingly.
-This directories are in the required structure to deploy a Processing Unit, and are copied by the {{copydeploymentfiles}} script to the {{<GigaSpaces Root>\Runtime\deploy}} directory.
+Under `<GigaSpaces Root>\Examples\ProcessingUnit`, there are two directories: `Feeder` and `Processor`.
+These contain the two Processing Unit projects, and in each of these directories there is a `Deployment\DataFeeder` and `Deplotmeny\DataProcessor` directories correspondingly.
+This directories are in the required structure to deploy a Processing Unit, and are copied by the `copydeploymentfiles` script to the `<GigaSpaces Root>\Runtime\deploy` directory.
 This simplifies the deployment of the processing units in to the Service Grid using GigaSpaces Managament Center or GigaSpaces Command Line Interface.
-Alternatively, a specific directory can be deployed using its fullpath, processing units that reside at the {{<GigaSpaces Root>\Runtime\deploy}} directory are automatically detected by GigaSpaces Managament Center or GigaSpaces Command Line Interface and can be deployed by their name.
+Alternatively, a specific directory can be deployed using its fullpath, processing units that reside at the `<GigaSpaces Root>\Runtime\deploy` directory are automatically detected by GigaSpaces Managament Center or GigaSpaces Command Line Interface and can be deployed by their name.

-The {{pu.config}} resides in the {{Deployment\DataFeeder(\Processor)}} directory of each processing unit.
-This file defines exactly which Processing Unit Container to deploy, in our case {{BasicProcessingUnitContainer}} and configures it.
+The `pu.config` resides in the `Deployment\DataFeeder(\Processor)` directory of each processing unit.
+This file defines exactly which Processing Unit Container to deploy, in our case `BasicProcessingUnitContainer` and configures it.

-After you run the build script and the copy deployment files script, the two directories are copied to the {{<GigaSpaces Root>\Runtime\deploy}} directory.
+After you run the build script and the copy deployment files script, the two directories are copied to the `<GigaSpaces Root>\Runtime\deploy` directory.
 This example runs in a partitioned cluster with two primary spaces and one backup space for each partition, you need to run Grid Service Agent which will start and manage one Grid Service Manager (GSM) and two Grid Service Containers (GSC), and then start the GigaSpaces Management Center.

 {code}
 <GigaSpaces Root>\Bin\Gs-Agent.exe
 <GigaSpaces Root>\Bin\Gs-ui
 {code}

 (!)
-Since the spaces are running inside the {{DataProcessor}}, the {{DataProcessor}} should be deployed first and the {{DataFeeder}} second.
+Since the spaces are running inside the `DataProcessor`, the `DataProcessor` should be deployed first and the `DataFeeder` second.

 1. In the GigaSpaces Management Center, click on the tab named Deployments, Details, and then click the **Deploy new application** button (!GRA:Images^deploy button.jpg!).
 {indent}!GRA:Images^deploy picture.jpg!{indent}
-2. Now, all you need to do is type the name of the Processing Unit (identical to the name of the folder that is now in the {{deploy}} directory) in the {{Processing Unit Name}} field.
+2. Now, all you need to do is type the name of the Processing Unit (identical to the name of the folder that is now in the `deploy` directory) in the `Processing Unit Name` field.
 Since there's an existing sla.xml with specific cluster topology, there's no need to specify the cluster topology at deploy time.
-3. Now in order to deploy the {{DataFeeder}} Procesing Unit, you repeat the same processes but type {{DataFeeder}} in the {{Processing Unit Name}} field.
-There is no need to select a {{Cluster Schema}} or {{Number Of Instances}}, since the feeder connects to the cluster and doesn't create spaces.
-However, you can deploy more than one {{DataFeeder}} by changing the {{Number Of Instances}} field.
+3. Now in order to deploy the `DataFeeder` Procesing Unit, you repeat the same processes but type `DataFeeder` in the `Processing Unit Name` field.
+There is no need to select a `Cluster Schema` or `Number Of Instances`, since the feeder connects to the cluster and doesn't create spaces.
+However, you can deploy more than one `DataFeeder` by changing the `Number Of Instances` field.
 4. Now look at the deployed processing units view and see the events firing.

 Another way to deploy the processing units will be to use GigaSpaces Command Line Interface, in this case we do not require using GigaSpaces Management Center, we deploy it in the following manner: